danielmichaels/RFC.py/README.md

 ## Basic Usage
 ----

 RFC.py runs in an interactive mode.
-It consists of a Home Page and three search options.
+It consists of a Home Page and several search options.

 >> Home Page
 >>  - Search by Number
 >>  - Search by Keyword
 >>  - Search through Bookmark
 >>  - Latest 10 RFC's
+>>  - Get a Random RFC
+>>  - User Options

 **Search by Number**: The user can enter a valid RFC number